bklevence/jcorp-nomad/README.md

 The **latest update** moves the majority of polished experimental branch features into the `main` branch!
 This means a more stable, refined experience for everyone with all the new goodies tested and ready.

+This version also fixed the library errors.
+You must install the follwwing libraraies in the manager.

+  "ArduinoJson" by Benoit Blanchon v7.3.0

+  "Async TCP" by ESP32Async v3.4.7

+  "ESP Async Webserver" by ESP32Async v3.7.1

+  "LVGL" by kisvegabor v8.4.0

 ---

 ## File Compatibility & Streaming